MonaLon/steganography/writeup.md

 An outer level script in `main.py` is used to get all different kinds of bit extractions from all of the images and save them to `/found_bits` and then to analyze them starting at different locations in the bitstring.

 We also tried using an English dictionary library to sift through all the characters in each bitstring, but we didn't end up getting very far with that approach.
 There is a lot of junk in those files.
+All of our different trials are up on [our GitHub](https://github.com/camilodoa/steganography).